Craiglist’s founder just gave $1 million for STEM on DonorsChoose

 “We’re trying to excite everyone in the country to help out,” says Newmark, who says that, in addition to being vitally important yet enormously underpaid, 94% of teachers report having to shell out their own money for school supplies.
 “Teachers have already earned all this.
 It’s just a matter of recognizing that,” he adds.

 In May, DonorsChoose surveyed over 1,000 participants within its teacher-specific Facebook community in order to identify exactly what subject seemed to be in most need of funding.
 About 80% identified STEM, so DonorsChoose and Newmark created a formula to stretch his impact: $850,000 is available as a matching bonus for donors who choose to give to eligible projects.
 Another $100,000 is earmarked to put toward specifically girl-in-STEM ideas that appear to be falling short of their funding goal.
-And $50,000 is available for people who share projects they think should be considered on Twitter with the hashtag #STEMStories.
-(It’s $1 per personal recommendation.)
+And an extra $50,000 will be made available once there’s a discussion on Twitter of projects people think should be considered (with the hashtag #STEMStories); the charity says it’s not looking for a specific number of tweets, just an interesting conversation.

 To be eligible for a match, each request on the site must cost $1,000 or less to implement, and affect schools where at least half of the students are from low-income households.
 Starting today, those projects will be shown on the “match offers” page of the site, which can be filtered even further by selecting a category called Craig Newmark Philanthropies.